 If you think using a virtual machine is a decent solution, here are some options for your reference:

 · Oracle VM Virtualbox - Free and supports a wide selection of pre-built virtual machines to download and use at no cost.

 · Parallels Desktop 13 - A paid tool exclusive for running Windows on Mac.
 A few of the elegant things that Parallels can do is make Windows alerts appear in the Mac notification center, and operate a unified clipboard.

 · VMware Fusion – A paid tool offers a very comprehensive selection of virtualization products.
 Similar to Parallel Desktop 13.

 2. Use remote desktop connection

-Remote Desktop Connection lets you remotely control a Windows machine from a PC or Mac.
+Remote Desktop Connection lets you remotely control a Windows machine.
 Remote desktops are based on the use of Microsoft terminal servers.
 You need to establish a connection to one or more servers and run the applications directly.
-Compared to using a virtual machine, using remote desktop would be simpler to set up.
-You can download the Microsoft Remote Desktop client for Mac from the Mac App Store.
+Compared to using a virtual machine, using a remote desktop would be simpler to set up.